latestchatty/chromeshack/README.md

 -   Production code is generated in the `dist/` folder by running `npm run build:prod`, along with a zip file in the `artifacts/` folder that is deployment ready (minus signing).

-The full list of all scripts provided are as follows:
+NPM commands are as follows:

 -   `npm run build:dev` for auto-reloading the extension in Chrome/Firefox in dev mode
 -   `npm run build:prod` for building in production mode (for both Firefox and Chrome)